AmaanHUB/provisioning-dev-environment/README.md

 ## Uploading Files

 * Sync a folder or file with the VM on startup
+	* Changes in one makes changes in other :)
 ```ruby
   # Share an additional folder to the guest VM.
 The first argument is
   # the path on the host to the actual folder.
 The second argument is